MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-clusters-bicep.md

 ## Update and review the Bicep scripts

 This section shows the Bicep parameter and template files.
-They are also available in an [Azure Quickstart template](https://github.com/Azure/azure-quickstart-templates).
+These files are also available in an [Azure Quickstart template](https://github.com/Azure/azure-quickstart-templates).

 ### Bicep parameter file: aksarc.bicepparam